tezos/tezos-mirror/docs/protocols/tenderbake.rst

 This page contains a summary of the changes brought by the Tenderbake merge request (:gl:`!3738`).
 Please refer to :doc:`the documentation<../alpha/consensus>` and to this `blog post <https://research-development.nomadic-labs.com/a-look-ahead-to-tenderbake.html>`_ for an overview of the Tenderbake consensus algorithm and its motivation.

+Note that the notion of "attestation" was called "endorsement" at the time when Tenderbake was introduced.
+Hence, this page still uses the old term, which has been renamed only later.

 Protocol
 --------